ColinGilbert/ozz-assimp-loader/README.md

 Assimp can be a real pain to use with skeletal information.

 Therefore, I wrote a simple utility that loads a file with Assimp, uses Lemon Graph Library (https://lemon.cs.elte.hu/trac/lemon) to parse it, and exports the info to ozz-animation's own binary format.
-Furthermore, it uses CapnProto  to create a binary dump of the model and its corresponding meshes into your game engine, all neatly bundled up and ready to use.
+Furthermore, it uses Cereral to create a JSON of the model for youe game engine, all neatly bundled up and ready to use.

 To build the example (*nix):
 ```